 DST Centre for Policy Research, IISc

-The team led by Prof. Subbiah Arunachalam (a globally renowned scientometrician) developed a methodology for data-collecting and a general framework for studying the research performance of Indian institutions in various scientific disciplines.
+Centre’s Scientometrics team led by Prof. Subbiah Arunachalam (a globally renowned scientometrician) developed a methodology for data-collecting and a general framework for studying the research performance of Indian institutions in various scientific disciplines.
 Based on the same methodology, performance of India in Chemistry research during 2006-2015 has been analyzed and the findings are published in Current Science.
-The findings attracted some attention both from researchers and the popular media.
-During the FY 2017-18, the team rolled-out this methodology for studying the research performance of some of the major disciplines, such as, engineering, materials, astrophysics and mathematics.
-Data-collection is prepared, analysis is at the final stage and results will be published very soon.
-Similarly, the research performance analysis would be completed in the subsequent year for the remaining scientific disciplines including biological sciences, physics, etc.
+The findings attracted some attention both from researchers and popular media.
+During the year 2018-19, the team rolled-out this methodology for studying the research performance of some of the major disciplines, such as engineering, materials, astrophysics, mathematics and biological sciences.

-In addition to research performance evaluation of scientific disciplines, the scientometrics team works closely with PSA to GOI, Prof. Vijay Raghavan on national policy for preprints and postprints, and contribute in promoting Open Access in India.
-Also, the team works closely with the Clarivate Analytics technical team to improve their InCites platform on issues such as data discrepancy, distribution of journals into different quartiles and clubbing all IITs (and many CSIR labs) together.
-This is important as this would help not only our team, but all the users of InCites worldwide in terms of getting relevant as well as more accurate data.
+In addition to research performance evaluation of scientific disciplines, the scientometrics team works closely with the Office of the Principal Scientific Advisor to Government of India on policy issues such as open access, STI indicators and data architectures.
+Also, the team works closely with the Clarivate Analytics technical team to improve their InCites platform on issues such as data discrepancy, distribution of journals into different quartiles, and clubbing all IITs (and many CSIR labs) together.
+This is important as this has helped not only our team but all users of InCites worldwide in terms of getting relevant as well as more accurate data.